RonanC/WordCloud/README.md

 5 - Use
 ---
-- Either enter a filename or a url
+- Either enter a filename or a url.
-- A wordcloud will be draw in front of you
+- A wordcloud will be draw in front of you.
-- You can take a screenshot if you wish to save (there are permission issues when writing locally via Java)
+- You can take a screenshot if you wish to save (there are permission issues when writing locally via Java).
+- Click the word cloud to change the background color.

 6 - UML